-Robert I. Blum was appointed as our President and Chief Executive Officer in January 2007.
+Robert I. Blum was appointed as our President and Chief Executive Officer and as a member of our Board of Directors in January 2007.
 Previous to that appointment, Mr. Blum served as our President from February 2006 to January 2007.
 He served as our Executive Vice President, Corporate Development and Commercial Operations and Chief Business Officer from September 2004 to February 2006.
 From January 2004 to September 2004, he served as our Executive Vice President, Corporate Development and Finance and Chief Financial Officer.
 From October 2001 to December 2003, he served as our Senior Vice President, Corporate Development and Finance and Chief Financial Officer.
 From July 1998 to September 2001, Mr. Blum was our Vice President, Business Development.
 Prior to joining us in July 1998, he was Director, Marketing at COR Therapeutics, Inc., a biopharmaceutical company, since 1996.
 From 1991 to 1996, he was Director, Business Development at COR Therapeutics.
 Prior to that, Mr. Blum performed roles of increasing responsibility in sales, marketing and other pharmaceutical business functions at Marion Laboratories, Inc. and Syntex Corporation.
 Mr. Blum received B.A. degrees in Human Biology and Economics from Stanford University and an M.B.A. from Harvard Business School.

-Stephen Dow has served as a member of our Board of Directors since April 1998.
+Stephen Dow has served as a member of our Board of Directors since April 1998 and was appointed Lead Outside Director of the Board of Directors in February 2009.
 Mr. Dow has been a General Partner with Sevin Rosen Funds, a venture capital firm, since 1983.
 Since 1989, Mr. Dow has served on the Board of Directors of Citrix Systems Inc., an enterprise software company.
 Mr. Dow received a B.A. in Economics and an M.B.A. from Stanford University.